jdkaplan/art/README.md

 **Transform**: Lastly, the tile itself may be changed as a result of the interaction.
 Each tile has a transform character, which is the type of tile that appears at that spot once the next tick begins.
 For particularly "stable" tiles, this may be the same type of tile, a null-transformation.
 For others, they "decay" or "transform" into another type of tile immediately.
 But life is not so black-and-white, and some tiles may be somewhere in between.
 This is described by the _stability_ factor of a tile.

-The _Stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
+The _stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
 For those which change immediately, they have a stability of precisely 1.
-If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transitioning.
+If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transforming.

 **Spawn**: While not part of the normal tick-to-tick operations of ART, at the beginning (tick 0), some special tiles may spawn brushes to get things going.
-These may spawn the brushes with a heading of any of the absolute headings described in _advance_, including stopped.
+These may spawn the brushes with a heading of any of the absolute headings described in the **Advance** section, including stopped.

 ### Palette

 Which tiles do what?
 How can the art come to life?
-How do I spawn cursors?
+How do I spawn brushes?
 The answers to all of these questions lie in the _palette_.
 The palette is a specification of every defined tile-type and its **ARTS** behaviors.
 A palette can specify behaviors for as few or as many (up to the limit of ASCII) tile-types as the artvark desires.
-Any character not associated with a tile-type implicitly becomes a "destroy" tile, and will cause any cursors that contact them to be destroyed.
+Any character not associated with a tile-type implicitly becomes a "destroy" tile, and will cause any brushes that contact them to be destroyed.
 This can be useful for forming boundaries if wrapping is undesired behavior.

 More specifically, it is a file where each line gives the specification for a single tile-type in the following format: